 We all fall off the track.
 We all let things drop.
 Cut yourself some slack.
 Then, if the habit is something you still want to cultivate, get back at it.
 You can restart any time.

 You may have lost some momentum or some speed or strength or endurance or ____ .
 BUT it usually comes back faster once it has been developed, and even if it doesn’t — the habit is the goal.
 We want to cultivate this activity so that is always part of our lives, that it is something we maintain and benefit from over the long haul.
 Keep that in mind and just pick it back up.

 If you have kids you know how long it can take for something to become a habit.
 Think how long we have to keep reminding them that they brush their teeth EVERY morning and EVERY night??!!
 (I hope it’s not just my kids.)
 We need our own nudges and reminders to do what we need to do.

 You can do it.

 Also — looking to build the habit of practicing yoga at home or adding a home practice?
-Join my FREE 5-Day Email Challenge to Creating Your In-Home Yoga Space.
+How big of a difference would that make in allowing you to reach your yoga goals??!!
+Join my FREE 5-Day Challenge to Creating Your In-Home Yoga Space.
 Click here or click the picture below.